vijay-1990/gae-springrest-gradle-seed/README.md

 This will do unit testing on the sourcecode with debug:true options and will do instrumentation on the classes and will produce the results in build -> reports -> jacoco directory

+## Deploying App to cloud
+	$ gradle appengineStage
+	$ gcloud app deploy build/staged-app/app.yaml --project [app id] --version [some version]

+NOTES:

+* You must explicitly define all config files your want to upload (cron.yaml, etc)
+* This does not work with EAR formatted projects.